How to Use the Past Perfect in Spanish (With Conjugation Guide)

 • I had studied enough (implied)

-Past Perfect Spanish Conjugation
+Past Perfect in Spanish Conjugation

 This gives us the following formula: